jacksund/simmate/tutorials/01_Installation.md

 For example, the line `-h, --help     Show this help message and exit.` is telling us what the `conda --help` command does!
 It also tells us that we could have done `conda -h` for the same output.

-It also tells us there are other "subcommands" available.
+This help message also tells us there are other "subcommands" available.
 One is `create` which says it creates a new environment.
 To learn more about that one, we can run the command `conda create --help`.
 There's a bunch here...
 But again, you don't need to memorize all of this.
 Just remember how to get this help page when you need it.
 Up next, we'll use these commands to create our environment and install Simmate.

 <br/>